 Retail Pricing vs. Dealer Pricing

-Many people that try to sell their vehicles privately compare their vehicle's price to similar ones being sold by dealerships.
-After a couple weeks of not being able to sell they end up lowering the price but wonder why dealerships can sell the same vehicle for more.
+Many people who try to sell their vehicles privately compare their vehicle's price to similar ones sold by dealerships.
+After weeks of being unable to sell, they lower the price but wonder why dealerships can sell the same vehicle for more.

-• Guaranteed the vehicle details match what is being sold to you, dealers are regulated by OMVIC.
+- Guaranteed the vehicle details match what is being sold to you, as OMVIC regulates dealers.
 Private sellers are not regulated and can make false claims when selling a vehicle

 For all the added value above, who wouldn’t want to buy from a reputable dealer?